-Peer and Self Evaluation:
+Peer and Self Evaluation

 When group work is assigned, the expectation is that all members of the group are contributing to the work conducted.
 A peer and self evaluation will be administered privately so that you can evaluate how effective your own group contribution is, that of your peers, and as well, you will be required to write a reflection piece on what you learned in the research methods course.
-Information on the Peer and Self Evaluation, as well as the due date, will be posted on OWL.
+Additional nformation on the Peer and Self Evaluation will be posted on OWL.